Southwestern Ontario: Language

 The accent/dialect in the region, Southwestern Ontario English, is distinct from the rest of Ontario.
 The region also has a small Francophone population, predominantly located around the Windsor area, owing to the region's historical roots in French colonization.

+The region also has a small Indigenous population that speaks Iroquoian and Algonquian languages, primarily spoken by the elders of the Indigenous communities that reside in Southwestern Ontario.

 Identity and Politics

 Local identity is heavily rooted in historical industries like agriculture and automotive manufacturing, as well as proximity to the Great Lakes.
 Sections of Southwestern Ontario are occasionally referred to as Bluewater Country.
 This is predominantly used to refer to the areas surrounding Lake Huron, but is also used in areas around Lake Erie, to a lesser extent.
 Multiple locations and roads carry this moniker, including the Municipality of Bluewater (located in Huron County), the Blue Water Bridge and Bluewater Trail System in Sarnia, and Ontario Highway 21 (informally being referred to as the Bluewater Highway due to its route along the shore of Lake Huron).

 Southwestern Ontario's political sentiments have largely been influenced by its historical position as Canada's manufacturing heartland.
 The cities of Windsor, London, and Waterloo Region have historically been political strongholds for both the provincial and federal New Democratic Party, owing to all three having historically been major centres for the manufacturing industry, and subsequently having large proportions of a unionized workforce, which the NDP's policies have historically favoured.
 Rural segments of the region have historically voted consistently for both the provincial Progressive Conservative party and federal Conservative Party of Canada.
 In the Great Recession, the manufacturing industry suffered significant decline, particularly in the automotive industry.
 The decline and subsequent economic stagnation over the following decade resulted in the emergence of populist and protectionist political attitudes in cities like Windsor and London, holding the strongest such attitudes in Canada, ranking amongst Prairie cities like Regina, Saskatoon, Edmonton, and Calgary.